signaldatascience/R-curriculum/assignments/1-r-programming/3-attributes/r-attributes-factors-matrices.md

 The motivation behind the functionality in the next exercise is that linear regressions can't be directly run with factors, which are *categorical* variables, in the predictors; the integer-valued [`levels()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/levels.html) of a factor don't encode any meaning.
 Instead, we separate all but one level out into *binary indicator variables*, which we can regress against.
 The simplest and most common example of this is encoding a gender variable as 0 or 1.

+**Read the entire description of the problem below, including the diagram illustrating the intended result, before writing any code.**

 * Write a function that takes in a data frame, with some but not all columns being factors, and expands each factor into a set of *indicator variables* within the data frame.
 Precisely, for each factor, *replace* that factor column with a number of *binary indicator variables*, having these properties:

 	* Every level of the factor, aside from the first level, corresponds to a new binary indicator variable.[^collin]